wultra/mtoken-sdk-android/docs/Operation-Expiration.md

 ### OperationExpirationWatcher

-Utility class that will observe operations and informs you when it expired.
+Utility class that will observe operations and inform you when it expires.

 #### Sample Implementation